Donate Sponsor

 light-coloured ginger tabby cat with long white whiskers

 Most cats have 24 whiskers, with 12 whiskers on each cheek arranged in four horizontal rows of three.
-Cats always have an even number of whiskers, distributed symmetrically on each side of their face, as this helps them accurately measure what’s going on around them.
+Cats always have an even number of whiskers, distributed symmetrically on each side of their face.
+This helps them measure what’s going on around them.

 Do cat whiskers grow back?

 It’s normal for one or two cat whiskers to fall out every so often.
 Whiskers do grow back as long as the follicle, where the whisker joins the face, isn’t damaged.
-Cats can shed their whiskers just like they can shed their hair, making way for new, healthy whiskers to grow in their place.
+Cats can shed their whiskers like they can shed their hair.
+This makes way for new, healthy whiskers to grow in their place.

 Whiskers usually take between six weeks and three months to grow back.
 If your cat loses a lot of whiskers all at once or their whiskers are damaged or do not grow back, they could be unwell or injured.
 Get them checked by your vet to see if any treatment is needed.